 When a young person experiences homelessness, they deserve an integrated system of care and safety.
 Preble Street Teen Services is proud to work alongside other youth-serving organizations throughout Maine to provide mobile outreach to youth in their community of choice to rapidly resolve episodes of homelessness.

-The Preble Street Teen Services Mobile Diversion and Navigation team serves youth and young adults who are:
+The Preble Street Teen Outreach Services team serves youth and young adults who are:

 - currently experiencing homelessness,

 - are at imminent risk of becoming homeless, or